The Best Care for Orchids: A Guide to Thriving, Blooming Beauties

 Even with the best care for orchids, issues can arise.
 Here’s how to address common problems:

 1. Yellow Leaves: Often caused by too much light or overwatering.
-Adjust light levels and watering habits.
+Visit our guide to leaves turning yellow for more insights.

 3. Root Rot: Caused by overwatering or poor drainage.
 Repot your orchid in fresh mix and trim damaged roots.